Bot-detector/bot-detector/README.md

 A: Not really a question - but hopefully it'll help Jagex a little bit in solving their botting crisis - and maybe even repair the OSRS economy.

+Q: "The plugin says I'm a bot!
+Am I going to get banned?"

+A: If you know you have never botted on your account, you have nothing to worry about.
+While it's possible we may submit your name to Jagex for review, our metrics have no bearing on their decision to take action or not.
+Again, if you did not bot, you will not get banned, and also know that we are always working towards improving the accuracy of our predictions.

 Q: "How can I help contribute to the plugin?"

 A: "Fork and pull request, I'll approve if it's not malicious"